MichalOpoka/ecfr/cfr/title-46-Shipping/chapter-I-Coast-Guard-Department-Homeland-Security/subchapter-B-Merchant-Marine-Officers-Seamen/part-11-Requirements-Officer-Endorsements/subpart-D-Professional-Requirements-National-Deck-Officer-Endorsements/section-11.406.md

 (3) Service on vessels to which STCW applies, whether inland or coastwise, will be credited on a day-for-day basis.

-(c) If an individual holds an endorsement or license as master of Great Lakes and inland self-propelled vessels of unlimited tonnage or master of inland self-propelled vessels of unlimited tonnage, he or she may obtain an endorsement as second mate of ocean or near-coastal self-propelled vessels of unlimited tonnage by completing the prescribed examination in subpart I of this part.
+(c) If an individual holds an endorsement or License as Master of Great Lakes and inland self-propelled vessels of unlimited tonnage or Master of inland self-propelled vessels of unlimited tonnage, they may obtain an endorsement as Second Mate of ocean or near-coastal self-propelled vessels of unlimited tonnage by completing the prescribed examination in subpart I of this part.

 (d) A person holding this endorsement may qualify for an STCW endorsement, according to § 11.309 of this part.

+[USCG-2004-17914, 78 FR 77909, Dec.
+24, 2013, as amended by USCG-2021-0097, 89 FR 93079, Nov.
+25, 2024]